 Note to my teenage self

-I have been reflecting lately on the things no one told me to expect when I went off to college and into the big world.
+|I have been reflecting lately on the things no one told me to expect when I went off to college and into the big world.
 When you live a certain way all of your life, you assume everyone lives that way.
 If I could communicate with my teenage self, here are some of the things I would share.

 As you prepare to leave the safe bubble of a small town, there are some things out in the big world that you will encounter which no one told you about.

-note about burning1) Burning your garbage is uncommon.
+1) Burning your garbage is uncommon.
 Most people have their garbage picked up one day a week by a garbage truck and hauled off to a landfill.

 2) Kids who don’t grow up in the country start driving at 16.
 A special permit at 15 that allows you to drive to and from school, on your own, is out of the oridinary.
 In fact there are 16 year-olds (and older) who don’t even have their drivers’ license.

-note about sports3) At bigger schools, not everyone makes the sports team and the kids have to try out to see if they even have a chance.
+3) At bigger schools, not everyone makes the sports team and the kids have to try out to see if they even have a chance.
 Be thankful that you went to a school where anyone who showed up to play, got to play.

 4) Eight-man football is only played by small high schools.
 You will go to a college football game and ask you sister why there are so many players on the field.
 She will tell you it is because everyone else plays with eleven.